jonnyhoeven/workshop/README.md

 ::: tip
 To avoid downtime it's recommended to use `Evict` or `Taint` instead of deleting definitions.
-This will result in Kubernetes creating a new `pod` and wait for it to be ready before deleting the pod.
+This will result in Kubernetes creating a new `pod` and wait for it to be ready before deleting the original pod.
 :::

 ::: info Delete the `deployment`